Creating header and footer menus

 - Avoid having the navigation break on multiple lines.

-- Avoid trying to “fix” a long menu by hiding critical items; keep what users need visible and understandable
+- Avoid trying to “fix” a long menu by hiding critical items; keep what users need visible and understandable.

 - Order items by importance and what users need most (not automatically alphabetical).